containers/bootc/docs/install.md

 The `--pid=host --security-opt label=type:unconfined_t` today
 make it more convenient for bootc to perform some privileged operations; in the future these requirement may be dropped.

+The `-v /var/lib/containers:/var/lib/containers` option is required in order for the container to access its own underlying image, which is used by the installation process.

 Jump to the section for [`install to-filesystem`](#more-advanced-installation) later in this document for additional information about that method.